 The Prescription Drug Monitoring Program monitors the prescribing and dispensing of schedule II-IV controlled substances, including opioids, to assist in the identification and prevention of prescription drug misuse and abuse.
 The program’s goals are to:

 Health systems must provide information related to each healthcare provider they wish to register as part of the mass registration process.
 Each type of healthcare provider (user role) requires different information, and the mass registration template file has a tab for each user role.
-To access the registration template, please contact Danielle Roethler at 816-595-4213.
+To access the registration template, please contact 816-595-4213.